 A stunning potpourri of, well, I dunno.
-From the top: Tobias Kwan, Fulvio Di Piazza, Ben Kehoe, Omar Rayyan, Michael Sowa, Clark Ashton Smith, with a few that are unknown.
+From the top: Tobias Kwan, Fulvio Di Piazza, Ben Kehoe, Nablange, Omar Rayyan, Michael Sowa, Clark Ashton Smith, with a few that are of unknown origin.

 This English supergroup, consisting of the great Paul Rodgers (vocals), Mick Ralphs (lead guitar), Simon Kirke (drums), and bassist Boz Burrell, attained world domination in the 1970s.
 Managed by Peter Grant (also of Led Zep fame), Rodgers and the lads not only enjoyed massive hit after massive hit, but also enthralled millions with their live shows.
 The godlike Rodgers had few peers as a rock vocalist.